Gari Ledyard: Research on the origin of hangul

-Ledyard believes, following, French orientalist, Jean-Pierre Abel-Rémusat in 1820, that the basic hangul consonants were adopted from the Mongolian Phagspa script of the Yuan dynasty, known as the 蒙古篆字 měnggǔ zhuānzì (Mongol seal script).
+Ledyard believed, following, French orientalist, Jean-Pierre Abel-Rémusat in 1820, that the basic hangul consonants were adopted from the Mongolian Phagspa script of the Yuan dynasty, known as the 蒙古篆字 měnggǔ zhuānzì (Mongol seal script).

 Only five letters were adopted from Phagspa, with most of the rest of the consonants created by featural derivation from these, as described in the account in the Hunmin Jeong-eum Haerye.
 However, which letters the basic consonants were differs between the two accounts.
 Whereas the Haerye implies that the graphically simplest letters ㄱㄴㅁㅅㅇ are basic, with others derived from them by the addition of strokes (though with ㆁㄹㅿ set apart), Ledyard believes the five phonologically simplest letters ㄱㄷㄹㅂㅈ, which were basic in Chinese phonology, were also basic to hangul, with strokes either added or subtracted to derive the other letters.
 It was these five core letters which were taken from the Phagspa script, and ultimately derive from the Tibetan letters ག ད ལ བ ས.
 Thus they may be cognate with Greek Γ Δ Λ Β and the letters C/G D L B of the Latin alphabet.
 (The history of the S sounds between Tibetan and Greek is more difficult to reconstruct.)
 A sixth basic letter, ㅇ, was an invention, as in the Haerye account.

 The creation of the vowel letters is essentially the same in the two accounts.

-Consonantal design

-The Hunmin Jeong-eum credits the 古篆字 "Gu Seal Script" as being the source King Sejong or his ministers used to create hangul.
-This has traditionally been interpreted as the Old Seal Script, and has confused philologists because hangul bears no functional similarity to the Chinese seal scripts.
-However, 古 gǔ had more than one meaning: besides meaning old, it could be used to refer to the Mongols (蒙古 Měng-gǔ).
-Records from Sejong's day played with this ambiguity, joking that "no one is more gu than the Meng-gu".
-That is, Gu Seal Script may have been a veiled reference to the Mongol Seal Script, or Phagspa alphabet.
-(Seal script is a style of writing, used for name seals and official stamps.
-Phagspa had a seal script variant modeled after the appearance of the Chinese seal script of its day.
-In this guise it was called the 蒙古篆字 Mongol Seal Script, with only the initial character distinguishing it from the 古篆字 credited by the Hunmin Jeong-eum as the source of hangul.)
-There were many Phagspa manuscripts in the Korean palace library, and several of Sejong's ministers knew the script well.

-If this were the case, Sejong's evasion on the Mongol connection can be understood in light of Korea's relationship with China after the fall of the Yuan dynasty, as well as the Korean literati's contempt for the Mongols as "barbarians".
-Indeed, such China-centered resistance kept hangul out of common use until the dawn of the twentieth century.